Volt AI

 Selecting Models

-After a provider is added, you can choose which models should be available to the team.
-Only enabled models show up in the Volt AI interface, which makes it easier to keep the workspace focused on the models you actually want people to use.
+After a provider is added, select which models are available to the team.
+Only enabled models appear in the Volt AI interface.

 Chat Interface